RedisGears/RedisGears/docs/databse_triggers.md

 ## Upgrades

 When upgrading the trigger code (using the `UPGRADE` option of [`RG.FUNCTION LOAD`](commands.md#rgfunction-load) command) all the trigger parameters can be modified.

+## Known Issues

+On the current Redis version (7.0.3) there are couple of known issues that effects databases triggers:

+* The effect of the trigger and the command that fire the trigger will be replicated (to the replica and AOF) at a reverse order.
+This means that if `set x 1` fire a trigger that perfroms `del x`, the replication will see the `del x` command before the `set x 1` command.
+This will cause replication inconsistency.
+To avoid it, the trigger should only perform operations that are indipendent and are not effected the by execution order.
+* On active expire, the `del` command and the trigger effect will not be wrapped with `multi/exec` block.
+* On active eviction, the `del` command and the trigger effect will not be wrapped with `multi/exec` block.

+There is already a [PR](https://github.com/redis/redis/pull/10969) that should fix those issues on Redis, we hope it will be merged soon.